ausimian/erlang-android-arm/README.md

 ## Deploy

-These commands will build erlang for android arm 32-bit and place the distribution in `<my/src/dir>`.
 From here, you can use `adb` to push it to your device.
 Note that historically, `adb` has had issues with symlinks so the `epmd` symlink is removed and recreated on the device.

     cd <my/src/dir>
     rm erlang/bin/epmd